adam-talbot/classification-project/README.md

 > - Some initial exploration and statistical testing revealed that engineering some new features might help my models predict with even more accuracy, and with more time, I would like to test this hypothesis.
 > - Scaling numeric columns would likely improve performance for the KNN model.
 I would implement this with more time.
 > - Because of the imbalance of classes for the target variable, sampling methods might also improve model peformance.
 I would implement this with more time.
+> - I would explore further hyperparameter tuning with more time.

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>